dji-sdk/Mobile-SDK-Doc/source/cn/introduction/component-guide-camera.md

 This focus ring value can be tied to the serial number of the camera for future reference.

 ## Live Video Feed

 Developers can get live H.264 video data from Camera using the Mobile SDK.
 The H.264 is a video coding format that is currently one of the most commonly used formats for compression, and distribution of video content.

 Even though most cameras can capture in 1080p or 4K, the live video stream is typically 720p to conserve wireless bandwidth.
 The live video stream is highly dependent on the quality of the wireless link.
 Wireless systems are complex, with many variables contributing to overall quality, however generally as the transmission distance increases, or obstacles start to occlude the signal, video quality can deteriorate rapidly.

 ## Broadcast Mode

 For Inspire 2, a new Broadcast Mode for TV broadcasters has been created, allowing videos to be streamed from the Inspire 2 in broadcast standard 720p60 (NTSC) or 1080i50 (PAL).
 Once connected to broadcasting equipment, footage can be sent live on-air without signal conversion.

 In this camera mode, videos can be recorded.
 Still photos can also be taken only when video is recording.
 The only way to exit broadcast mode is to change modes to **Video capture**.

-It is only supported by Inspire 2.

 ## Playback Manager

 DJI cameras support a media playback mode.
 The live video stream is replaced with a media preview stream.
 Commands can be sent to the camera to:

 * View single previews or as pages of smaller thumbnails
 * Navigate single and page previews
 * Select and deselect files